 Programme Director for Aerospace Engineering

-Dr Juliana Early was awarded her undergraduate and PhD from the University of Glasgow and joined the academic staff in the School of Mechanical and Aerospace Engineering at Queen’s University Belfast in 2007, where she is the current Programme Director for the undergraduate Aerospace Engineering courses.
-She is a Member of the Royal Aeronautical Society (MRAeS), a Fellow of the Higher Education Academy (FHEA) and a Chartered Engineer (CEng), with her research interests in the fields of applied aerodynamics and optimisation strategies.
+Dr Marco Geron was awarded his undergraduate and PhD from the University of Rome “La Sapienza” and joined the academic staff in the School of Mechanical and Aerospace Engineering at Queen’s University Belfast in 2013, where he is the current Programme Director for the undergraduate Aerospace Engineering courses.
+He is a Fellow of the Higher Education Academy (FHEA) with his research interests in the fields of applied aerodynamics, CFD and reduced order modelling.

 Contact Teaching Times